isort/isort-action/README.md

 ### `configuration`

 Optional. `isort` configuration options to pass to the `isort` CLI.
-Defaults to `-check-only --diff`.
+Defaults to `--check-only --diff`.

 ### `requirementsFiles`